-- Year 2 Subject Content: - Aspects of Hispanic society: Modern & traditional values; cyberspace; - equal rights Multiculturalism in Hispanic society: Immigration; Racism; • - Integration - Artistic culture in the Hispanic world: Modern day idols; Spanish regional identity; cultural heritage ۲ Aspects of political life in the Hispanic world: Today's youth, tomorrow's citizens; Monarchies, republics and - dictatorships; Popular movements ۲ - Literary texts and films: either one text and one film or two texts from the lists in the AQA specification lacksquareIndividual research project: the student identifies and researches an area of interest to them which relates to a - country or countries where Spanish is spoken. ۲ Grammar - Assessment - Paper 1: Listening, reading and writing (40% of the - A-level)Paper 2: Writing (30% of the A-level) Paper 3: Speaking test (30% of the A-level)
+Year 2 - Subject Content:

+- Aspects of Hispanic society: Modern & traditional values; cyberspace; - equal rights Multiculturalism in Hispanic society: Immigration; Racism; - Integration - Artistic culture in the Hispanic world: Modern day idols; Spanish regional identity; cultural heritage Aspects of political life in the Hispanic world: Today's youth, tomorrow's citizens; Monarchies, republics and - dictatorships; Popular movements - Literary texts and films: either one text and one film or two texts from the lists in the AQA specification Individual research project: the student identifies and researches an area of interest to them which relates to a - country or countries where Spanish is spoken.
+Grammar - Assessment - Paper 1: Listening, reading and writing (40% of the - A-level)Paper 2: Writing (30% of the A-level) Paper 3: Speaking test (30% of the A-level)

 As well as leading to the obvious degree courses in languages and jobs using languages, an A Level qualification can be extremely useful in any career as knowledge of languages is a sought-after skill in all walks of life.

-Securing a Place at Post 16 We require a GCSE Spanish Grade 7 or above.
+We require a GCSE Spanish Grade 7 or above.